-This section describes the regional bicycle network functional classifications shown on Figure 3-36, the Regional Bicycle Network.
+This section describes the regional bicycle network functional classifications shown on Figure 3-35, the Regional Bicycle Network.
 Click on 2023 for online zoomable version of map.

 The regional bicycle network is composed of on street and off-street bikeways that serve the central city, regional centers, town centers, and other 2040 Target Areas, providing a continuous network that spans jurisdictional boundaries.
-Figure 3-36 is a functional classification map
+Figure 3-35 is a functional classification map illustrating how regional bicycle routes and districts work together to form a comprehensive network that would allow people to bike to transit, schools, employment centers, parks, natural areas, and shopping.

 The regional bicycle network has a functional hierarchy like that of the regional motor vehicle network.
-Figure 3-36 provides a vision for a future bicycle network; for a map of current bicycle facilities in the region, refer to Chapter 4.
+Figure 3-35 provides a vision for a future bicycle network; for a map of current bicycle facilities in the region, refer to Chapter 4.